baldeeb/ContrastiveLearningOfDenseDescriptor/README.md

 # Demanding Tasks:
 - [ ] **Advance/experiment-with loss**
     - [ ] IMPORTANT: fix divergence loss.
+    - [ ] What is the effect of using NCE loss instead?

 - [ ] **Figure out the effect of batch size**
     - [ ] integrate the ability to increase batch size if needed